igorwojda/android-showcase/README.md

 <img src="misc/image/module_dependencies.png" width="600"/>

 ### Feature structure
-Each feature contains own set of the Clean Architecture layers (`Presentation`/`Domain`/`Data`).
-This allows for feature to be developed in isolation and scaled independently from other features.
+Feature related code is located inside feature module.
+This allows for feature to be developed in isolation, independently from other features.
+Notice that due usage of Android `dynamic-feature` module dependencies are kind of reversed (feature modules are depending on `app` module, not other way around).

 ![feature_structure.png](misc/image/feature_structure.png)